 We can represent a sinusoidal wave with the following function.

-Where VM is the amplitude of the waveform.
-In other words, VM is the maximum value to which the wave reaches during each half cycle.
-Omega is the angular velocity of the rotating straight line.
-That means omega is the angle covered by the rotating straight line for one second.
-This is the reason, we refer to this Omega as the angular velocity of the wave.
-We also refer to this Omega as the angular frequency of the sinusoidal wave.
+ω is the angular velocity of the rotating straight line.
+That means ω is the angle covered by the rotating straight line for one second.
+This is the reason, we refer to this ω as the angular velocity of the wave.
+We also refer to this ω as the angular frequency of the sinusoidal wave.

 The rotating straight line covers the 2π radian angle for one revolution.
-Again the rotating straight line covers the Omega radian angle for one second.
-Hence the rotating straight line rotates omega by 2π complete revolutions in one second.
-Therefore the rotating straight line creates Omega by 2π complete cycles in one second.
+Again the rotating straight line covers the ω radian angle for one second.
+Hence the rotating straight line rotates ω by 2π complete revolutions in one second.
+Therefore the rotating straight line creates ω by 2π complete cycles in one second.
 Therefore, we can express the frequency of the sinusoidal waveform as

 Now the time taken by the wave to propagate one cycle is